alien4cloud/alien4cloud.github.io/documentation/2.0.0/user_guide/services_management.md

 ![service_location](../../images/2.0.0/user_guide/service/service_location.png)

 ## Security
-The security tab allows to authorize service access to application / environment / user or group.
+The security tab allows to authorize service access to application / environments / environment types / user or group.
 Only authorized entity can use the service on deployment.

 ![service_security](../../images/2.0.0/user_guide/service/service_security.png)